 Gary Graham rejoined the Fort Wayne Komets when he was named the club’s head coach on June 4, 2013.
-Graham has led the Komets to at least the second round of the playoffs in each of his three seasons as the club’s head coach, and last season the team advanced to the Western Conference Finals.
+Graham has led the Komets to at least the second round of the playoffs in each of his four seasons as the club’s head coach, and in 2015-16, the team advanced to the Western Conference Finals.

 During the 2012-13 season, in his first professional head coaching assignment, Graham led Pensacola to the Southern Professional Hockey League championship.
 The Ice Flyers finished 2012-13 with a 33-18-5 record and 71 points, two points shy of capturing the regular season title.
 It was the first time Pensacola skated to a regular season winning percentage over .600 (.634) since joining the SPHL in 2009-10.
 The 2013 SPHL Presidents’ Cup title was Graham’s fourth career league crown.